Complaint Process Frequently Asked Questions (FAQs)

 When I submit a formal complaint with Employee Relations, where does it go?

-Formal employee complaints receive an initial review by the Director of Employee Relations, who will consult with the Assistant Vice President of UFHR, the Title IX Coordinator, or other administrators, when appropriate.
+Formal employee complaints receive an initial review by the Director of Employee Relations, who will consult with the Assistant Vice President for University of Florida Human Resources (UFHR), the Title IX Coordinator, or other administrators, when appropriate.

 After initial review, complaints determined to be focused on (or limited to) departmental issues will be referred back to the employing department to be managed by the ER Manager/HR Liaison for informal resolution.
 If the matter involved potential violation of UF regulation or policy, the complaint will be assigned to an Employee Relations investigator, who will launch a formal investigation.